 The exhibition culminates with two especially strong series, The Migrants and The Fire.
 In the former, sculptural and fragile draperies disguise hard to distinguish bodies that could be dead.
 These Afghan migrants are trying to sleep, very early in the morning, before being rudely awoken and shooed away by the police.
 Created quickly, the images show the ghostly presence of clandestine people in Paris, and in all of our cities.
 Finally, in The Fire, a project created especially for the exhibition, the photographer portrays a Romany custom in which, following a death, the deceased’s caravan is burnt.
 As the caravan burned, he photographed people (subjects whom we recognize from Photo booths and The Shouters, many years later) with their faces lit enigmatically by the light of the flames.

-Editor's Note: The exhibition "The Crossing" will be showing at the Jeu de Paume in Paris, until May 18, 2014.
+Editor’s Note: The exhibition “The Crossing” was shown at the Jeu de Paume in Paris in the spring of 2014.